On Lie $p$-algebras of cohomological dimension one: Lie -algebras of restricted cohomological dimension one

-The Hochschild cohomology of quotients of polynomial algebras is well understood, cf., e.g., \cite{holm} and references therein.
+The Hochschild cohomology of quotients of polynomial algebras is well understood -- see, for example, \cite{holm} and references therein.
 In particular, in \cite[Proposition 2.2]{holm} a periodic free resolution of such algebras is constructed, from which it follows that the complex computing the Hochschild cohomology of $K[x]/(f)$ is of the form